secondary-smiles/chela/README.md

 If you would like Chela to listen for HTTP requests over a Unix socket, set this variable to the socket path that it should use.
 By default, Chela will listen via a Tcp socket.

 ##### `CHELA_ALPHABET`
 If this variable is set, Chela will use the characters in `CHELA_ALPHABET` to create IDs for URLs.
 The default alphabet is `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
-See [here](https://sqids.org/faq#unique)
+See [here](https://sqids.org/faq#unique) for more information on Sqids alphabets.

 ### Manually
 #### Build